 If you're ready to take mobile performance to the next level, take a look at Google's Accelerated Mobile Pages (AMP).
 It enables nearly instantaneous loading on mobile and gives you a huge leg up in Google search results ranking.
 While not a guaranteed success, many companies who tried it have seen improvements in both Bounce Rate and Conversion Rate.

 No matter how much work you put into your entire funnel, it means nothing without a battle-tested and ironclad checkout experience.
-Here are some ways to ensuring your checkout is working on mobile. (we'll delve more into the UX aspects in the next post)
+It’s why your website exists in the first place.
+Here are some ways to ensure your checkout perfect on mobile.

-Some sites try to optimize mobile UX by utilizing native input methods, such as selection picker and numpad.
-Problem is, certain mobile-native features may not work across all devices/browsers.
-For instance, triggering the device-native select picker can often work on one device and not work at all on another (eg. iPhone vs. Android).
-The whole point of checkout is to help the customer fill out a bunch of forms.
+Some sites try to optimize mobile UX by utilizing native input methods like selection picker and numpad.
+The problems come when those mobile-native features don’t work across all devices/browsers.
+For instance, triggering the device-native selection picker can often work on one device and not work on another (eg. iPhone vs. Android).
+The whole point of checkout is to help the customer fill out forms.
 If the input elements are buggy, customers will abandon and buy elsewhere.

 To prevent this from happening, make sure you conduct regular QA sessions on checkout across different devices/browsers combinations.
 Frontend developers should also understand the importance of testing their code on a variety of devices/browsers before merging their code.